meltano/meltano/docs/src/_cloud/cloud-cli.md

   <p>While in Beta, functionality is not guaranteed and subject to change. <br> If you're interested in using Meltano Cloud please join our <a href="https://meltano.com/cloud/">waitlist</a>.</p>
 </div>

+## `docs`

+Open the Meltano Cloud documentation site in the default browser.

 ## `login`

 Logging into Meltano Cloud via the CLI stores a token locally which is used by the CLI to take actions that require authentication.